Ben Futcher: Bury

 His next port of call was to sign for Bury where Alexander had just been appointed as the club's Director of Football.
 In Ben's first season, he helped the club to a mid table finish, and scored Bury's first goal in a 2–1 victory over Leeds United in the Football League Trophy.
 In the next season he became an integral part of the Bury team and at the end of the season the club activated a clause in his contract for Ben to stay for another year.

 On 11 November 2010 Ben signed for fellow Football League Two side Oxford United on loan.
 He returned to Bury on 4 January 2011 having played six games during his eight-week loan period.
 After his return he played more regularly for the team, and in May 2011 he signed a new one-year contract extension.
 In August 2011 he joined Mansfield Town on loan for an initial month.
 In January 2012 he joined AFC Telford United on loan, making his club debut on 21 January against Cambridge United.

 In May 2012 he was offered a new contract by Bury as a player/development coach.
 On 2 July 2012 he signed with Conference North side F.C.
 Halifax Town on a season long loan deal.
 However a few weeks after signing for Halifax he was recalled to Bury without making a first team appearance as he was appointed joint-caretaker manager at the club.

 Coaching career

 Futcher was appointed Player/Development coach in the summer of 2012, however he reverted to his coaching priorities after not being handed a squad number for the 2012–13 season.
 Futcher assisted Peter Shirtliff as joint-caretaker manager before the appointment of Kevin Blackwell.
 In June 2015 Futcher was made Assistant Manager to David Flitcroft after Chris Brass was made Head of Football Operations.

 In June 2017 he was appointed assistant manager of Swindon Town, and followed Flitcroft to Mansfield Town on 1 March 2018 until 14 May 2019.

-Futcher now works for the Football Association as a youth coach developer.
+Futcher now works for The Football Association as a youth coach developer.

+On 9 August 2024, Futcher stepped up to take interim charge of the England U21 squad following Lee Carsley's own interim appointment with the senior side.